 Having started experimenting with veganism I was not sure how long I would last.
 I expected it to be two weeks to a month but I was really determined to take it beyond that.
 I could have literally carried on eating pizza for the rest of my life as the law of diminishing marginal utility never worked for my regular consumption of pizza.
 Being a vegan, I get to explore new foods and flavours.
 Try new meals as you have a wide range of vegan recipes from all over the world.
 You also have substitutes for dairy products which are easily available.
 I almost made a quick switch though I was preparing myself for a slow transition.
 It is difficult to change eating habits that easily and one may have to hit the reset button often which should not be discouraging.
 I think I could make this transition without difficulty as a consequence of my vegan comrade.

 On a different friends birthday recently I scrapped off cheese from a slice of pizza and ate it.
 That was a moment of weakness for me.
 I also had a wrap lately not realising it had mayonnaise till it was too late.
 I have been a vegan for six months now and I am not perfect, I don’t believe anyone is.
 I will attempt not to consume products that are tested on animals or have any animal component present in them.
 I wish to exclude myself from all animal exploitation for food, clothing, zoos, aquariums, animal racing or anything else that includes animal cruelty.
 If we believe in ourselves we can adapt to a vegan life.
+Having said that I acknowledge the underprivileged cannot think as passionately about turning vegan because they barely manage to make ends meet that too bearing a lot of hardships.
+Veganism as service and sentiment is something only the conscious elite and super elite can ponder about.

 I will end with a quote from Martin Luther King Jr who has inspired me quite a lot.